Polymer capacitor: Role of ESR, ESL and capacitance

 The change to digital electronic equipment led to the development of switching power supplies with higher frequencies and "on-board" DC/DC converter, lower supply voltages and higher supply currents.
 Capacitors for this applications needed lower ESR values, which at that time with Al-e-caps could only be realized with larger case sizes or by replacement with much more expensive solid Ta-caps.

 The reason how the ESR influences the functionality of an integrated circuit is simple.
-If the circuit, f. e. a microprocessor, has a sudden power demand, the supply voltage drops by ESL, ESR and capacitance charge loss.
+If the circuit (e.g. a microprocessor) has a sudden power demand, the supply voltage drops by ESL, ESR and capacitance charge loss.
 Because in case of a sudden current demand the voltage of the power line drops: